starkfell/starkfell.github.io/_posts/2016-11-18-continuous-deployment-to-nano-server-in-azure.md

 Under the **SETTINGS** section, the Parmater Values that are recommended that you change are:

 * Client ID
+* Nano Serveradmin Username

+The Parameter Values that you need to provide are:

 * Nano Serveradmin Password

-The Parameter Values that you need to provide are:

 * Nano Server Key Vault Id
 * Nano Server Certificate Url

-Refer to the output from the **setup-deployment-env-for-nano-server.ps1** PowerShell script for their respective values.
+Refer to the output from the **setup-deployment-env-for-nano-server.ps1** PowerShell script for the values to use for **the Nano Server Key Vault Id** and
+**Nano Server Certificate Url**.

 The rest of the predefined values should work under most circumstances; however, they can be modified if required.